jgeumlek/WiimoteGlue/README.md

 * Assumes uinput is located at /dev/uinput
 * Wiimote buttons are still processed when a classic controller is present, despite duplicate buttons.
 The duplicate button events are mapped the same, and interleaved onto to the synthetic gamepad, but this generally isn't a huge problem.
 * Not really designed to handle multiple instances of WiimoteGlue running, mostly due to them grabbing the same wiimotes.
-* No current way to change directory used for loading command files; it is just the current directory from when WiimoteGlue was run.
 * Virtual output devices aren't "cleared" when their input sources are removed.
 If you remap a button while it is held down (or an uncentered axis), the old mapping will be "frozen" to whatever input it had last.